azam739/Aglierz.services/README.md

 # Aglierz.services
-Agilerz.services provide to client services for web site development, app development, and more IT services.
+Agilerz. services is a software house.
+Agilerz. services provide clients services for website development, app development, and more IT services.